andruuww/949-scouting-app/README.md

 ### Export to QRCode

 -   Once data has been collected, click `Export` at the bottom of the page.
--   On the export page, there is an option to switch between exporting Pit and Match data.
+-   On the export page, choose between exporting Pit and Match data in the select option.
 -   Once scanned in by a main device, click the entries at the top in order to remove them from the rendering, or you could simply click `Mark All Done`.
--   Entries rendered will appear in the opposite color as the theme.

 ### Data Aggregation

 -   On a main device, on the homescreen, hit `Aggregate Data`
--   Click `Start Camera`.
+-   If the app chose the wrong camera, go to settings and change it.
 -   Scan all QR codes of one device in order, and once all parts have been scanned the data should be automatically bundled.
 If there is a mistake, click `Cancel Parts`.
--   Once all devices are scanned, click the appropriate export button.
+-   Once all devices are scanned, swipe up or click `Open Console`, and click the appropriate export button.

-### Miscellaneous

--   Toast Notifications can be expanded by clicking on the notifications cascaded behind the most recent.

 ## Development

 The code is very spaghetti and there's limited comments and documentation, so if you need help please reach out to Andrew, who is responsible for the mess.

+### Change the Form (for the different games season to season)

-The code itself is very abstracted, the only thing that needs to be changed from season to season are the JSONs that are integrated throughout the app.
+The form code itself is very abstracted, the only thing that needs to be changed from season to season are the JSONs that are integrated throughout the app.
 They can be found under `src/jsons`.
 Throughout the app, they are parsed in order to render the forms and generate validation and Protobuf schemas.